A24Group/ssGWT-lib/README.md

 Setting and retrieving data from the SSDataGrid is done using the setData and getData functions The default style for the SSDataGrid will not align the header and content correctly if you don't use a FilterSortHeader.
 All columns will always be set as sortable.

-## Current issue we are still working on
- * Internet Explorer 8 seems to move the data in the column to the side when you click on it.
-Other browsers don't seem to have this problem.
- * Internet Explorer 8 seems to apply its own styling to the button top menu bar buttons when it is clicked.
-This causes the text in the button to move which it should not do unless the style spesifically sais so.